-It was the tough and unforgiving textile industry that drove West Yorkshire's economy from the 18th century on.
-The woollen mills, factories and canals that were built to transport raw materials and finished products defined much of the county's landscape.
+It was the tough and unforgiving textile industry that drove West Yorkshire's economy from the 18th century onward.
+The woollen mills, factories and canals built to transport raw materials and finished products defined much of the county's landscape.
 But that's all in the past, and recent years have seen the transformation of this once hard-bitten area into quite the picture postcard.